pmem/ndctl/ndctl-list.md

 `-i; --idle`
 Include idle (not enabled) devices in the listing

+`-c; --configured`
+Include configured devices (non-zero sized namespaces) regardless of whether they are enabled, or not.
+Other devices besides namespaces are always considered "configured".

 `-C; --capabilities`
 Include region capabilities in the listing, i.e. supported namespace modes and variable properties like sector sizes and alignments.